Sahara Las Vegas: Changes

 In October 2015, it was announced that Nazarian would sell his 10-percent interest to Stockbridge, which would pay a licensing fee to SBE to continue using the SLS name.
 Stockbridge stated that the deal would be more cost-efficient and would give greater flexibility to open new restaurants at the resort.
 Nazarian also considered the deal beneficial.
 The acquisition was approved by the state in November 2015, and Stockbridge ended its affiliation with Hilton and its Curio collection.

 That month, Stockbridge announced a partnership with Starwood to take over the 289-room Lux tower and reopen it in 2016 under the name W Las Vegas.
 W Hotels was considered a luxury brand, and the new project was expected to increase revenue by attracting a more upscale demographic.
-In addition, the two SLS towers were be added to Tribute Portfolio, a chain of independent four-star hotels.
+In addition, the two SLS towers were to be added to Tribute Portfolio, a chain of independent four-star hotels.
 Both companies financed the W Las Vegas project, while the other two towers remained part of the SLS Las Vegas.
 Starwood managed the W Las Vegas, while Stockbridge continued managing the SLS.
 It would mark the first W hotel in Las Vegas after several previous attempts to build one, including a failed project near the Las Vegas Strip.

 The Life nightclub reopened as a live music venue, The Foundry, in February 2016.
 The Foundry had capacity for 1,800 standing guests, or seating for 600.
 Musical acts were handled by Live Nation Entertainment.
 The Sayers Club had begun offering comedy acts, which were also offered at The Foundry in addition to its musical performances.

 W Las Vegas had been scheduled to open in September 2016, but this was delayed when Starwood was acquired by Marriott International that month.
 W Las Vegas ultimately opened on December 1, 2016, becoming the city's latest hotel-within-a-hotel after others such as Delano Las Vegas.
 It included its own entrance at the rear of the SLS.
 It also featured a W-branded spa, and a three-floor building with 15000 sqft of event and meeting space.
 The three-story building was a new addition.
 A 13,500-pound neon "W" letter was added atop the SLS sign on the Las Vegas Strip.